ENCYCLOPEDIC ENTRY

 The Ganges River and its surrounding watershed supports one of the most fertile and densely populated regions on the planet, and its intricate web of waterways offered a stunning view to the crew of the Space Shuttle Columbia on mission STS-87.

-The Ganges (Ganga) River runs through northern India and is sacred to those who follow Hinduism.
-More than four hundred million people in India live in the area that feeds the river, known as the Ganges River Basin.
-A river basin is a region that is drained by a river, such as the Ganges, and any of its tributaries.
+The runs through northern India and is sacred to those who follow Hinduism.
+Hindus refer to it as the Ganga or Ganga Ma, which means Mother Ganga.
+More than 400 million people in India live in the area that feeds the , known as the Ganges River Basin.
+A is a region that is drained by a river, such as the Ganges, and any of its .
 This means that surface water and rainwater in the basin area flow into the nearby rivers.

-The melting water from the Himalayas, as well as water from tributaries and rainfall, all feed the sacred river.
-The Ganges flows south and east from the Himalayas, forming a canyon as it leaves the mountain.
+The melting water from the Himalayas, as well as water from tributaries and rainfall, all feed the river.
+The Ganges River flows south and east from the Himalayas, forming a canyon as it leaves the .
 It winds its way through northern India, eventually emptying into the Bay of Bengal.
-The Ganges’ many tributaries originate from the nearby countries of Nepal, Bangladesh, and China (in an autonomous region called Tibet).
+The river’s many tributaries originate from the nearby countries of Nepal, Bangladesh and China (in an autonomous region called Tibet).

 Media Credits